Paid house sitting jobs may seem like a fairy-tale.

 - Taking care of plants – Homes with either indoor or outdoor garden may require help watering and pruning plants, mowing lawns, and so on.
 In some cases, pool cleaning may be included in the job description as well.

-- Basic cleaning – The house sitter doesn’t necessarily have to scrub the home from top to bottom the whole time they stay in it.
+- Basic housekeeping – The house sitter doesn’t necessarily have to scrub the home from top to bottom the whole time they stay in it.
 However, he/she has to keep the home in the condition they found it.

 - Other duties – Organizing mail, forwarding phone messages, overseeing home repairs, and other duties may also be assigned to the house sitter.